-Activities for Problem 15: Funding Issues.
+Activities for Problem 15: Funding

-- 1. Work with partners to preserve all forms of water right ownership fees, user fees and compliance fines. assessed against members and water use in the district as consent agreements with appropriate members and state officials in support of funding management program activities in the district. - 2.
+- 1. - 2.
 Seek grants from outside sources to supplement GMD3 fees to implement management program activities. - 3.
 Pursue an interstate study partnership of funding sources to develop information on potential large water transfer projects that can benefit the district - 4.
 Develop bond funding alternatives and public private partnership (P3) pathways to accomplish program goals for expensive and ambitious sustainable supply projects, such as for water transfers into the district. - 5.
 Work with state officials to strengthen revolving loan program options for financing water infrastructure construction projects. - 6.
 Investigate the amount of groundwater diverted and exported from the district.